ProbalRanjan/drone-squad-project/README.md

 * The [Blog](https://drone-squad.netlify.app/blog) is attached some QnA about react and web development.

-* The [About](https://drone-squad.netlify.app/about) page is under construction but it will be visible soon to introduce ourselves.
+* The [About](https://drone-squad.netlify.app/about) page is contains our business history and to introduce ourselves.

 * All of the work at the website is incudes JSX, CSS, React and some react packages.